ossf/great-mfa-project/invitation.md

 2. How many people used the Google coupon codes to receive an MFA token (we can separately get the total counts for the GitHub validation codes)

-The people you sent codes to should be able to tell you this!
-We need this information so we can tell others some simple measures of success.
+We ask for this information so we can tell others some simple measures of success.
-We don't need the names of any individuals.
+We don't need nor want the names of any individuals participating.

 Please note that the tokens are shipped from the US, so while they can be shipped internationally, we can't ship somewhere if that is [forbidden (sanctioned) under US law](https://home.treasury.gov/policy-issues/financial-sanctions/sanctions-programs-and-country-information).
-So unless rules change we can't ship them to China, Afghanistan, Russia, Ukraine, North Korea, Iran, Sudan, and Syria.
+So at this time we are unable to ship to individuals in China, Afghanistan, Russia, Ukraine, North Korea, Iran, Sudan, and Syria.
 Sorry about that.

-We provide how-tos and other information at the
-"Great Multi-Factor Authentication (MFA) Distribution Project" site:
+For more information including how-tos and other setup information can be found at the "Great Multi-Factor Authentication (MFA) Distribution Project" site:
 <https://github.com/ossf/great-mfa-project>